 Step 2: Get Moving

 With so many people working desk jobs and spending their free time in front of screens (TV, phones, etc.), fewer people are getting enough exercise each day.
 Couple that with poor food choices and more Americans are heavier than they should be.
+This stress takes a major toll on your heart health.
+Even with the proper supplementation (we recommend Physio Omega dpa), it is not possible to reverse the damage without exercising regularly.

 Step 2 of Inshape Indiana’s program is getting moving – i.e. exercising.
 Adopting a healthy exercise routine will help participants lose weight while gaining stamina and strength.